samsthomas/azure-3tier-project/README.md

 SQL private endpoint
 Private DNS (privatelink.database.windows.net)

-Frontend → Backend flows through the public URL (Front Door).
+Frontend → Backend flows through the public URL (Front Door) with `/api/*` pinned to the backend origin.
+Frontend builds its API_URL from the Front Door hostname and the backend CORS allowlist uses the same hostname.
 Backend → SQL is fully private inside the VNet.
 Backend exposes test endpoints such as:
 /health